veyeimaging/toradex_nxp_i.mx/README.md

 Toradex provides a method for building the compilation system, and here we will provide an example that is feasible.

+Please note that in the descriptions below, replace "imx8mp" with "imx8mm" according to your actual situation.
 ### Build Toradex standard Image
 First, refer to the following article and use Yocto to compile the entire system.